jankaszel/hyperwell-thesis/chapters/p2p-annotation.md

 Annotation is personal data.
 Personal data should be carefully considered when discussing ownership questions [@marshall1997; @marshall1998].

 <!-- modern peer-to-peer protocols increasingly grow in adoption in web browsers -->
+The notion of _local-first software_ emerged from a critique on the status quo on the web [@kleppmann2019].

 Let's face it: The web has a questionable ownership model for personal data.
 Local-first applications attempt to fix that, but they require novel protocols and networks.
 Browsers tend to adopt these protocols: Brave, Opera, Beaker.
 * @voss2019, IPFS, content-addressing